staggeredsix/vss-dev/README.md

    ```
    The interface now binds to `0.0.0.0` so it can be reached from other machines.
    Use `--share` to obtain a public Gradio link.
-   This uses Whisper for ASR, LLaVA for image captioning, and a lightweight cross-encoder for reranking.
+   ASR, image captioning, and reranking now run in their own containers.
    When the model response includes a timestamp, click it to jump to that time in the video.

    The interface stores transcripts and frame captions in a per-video RAG database under `data/db`,